Eden seeks leading role in further study and evaluation of leadership preparation for congregations.

 "It is clear that we must take the next step," said Dr. Greenhaw.
 "It is simply not enough to be aware of these concerns.
 We must understand and use the FACT findings to adapt seminary education for a dramatically changing church.
 We are always seeking ways to serve the church more effectively.
 The exciting news is that we now have a resource rich with the kinds of raw materials we've never before had; it is now up to us to use those materials to create more effective leadership for the church we care so much about."

-The FACT study is a research and educational program of the Cooperative Congregational Studies Project, coordinated by The Hartford Institute for Religion Research at Hartford Seminary.
+The FACT study is a research and educational program of the Cooperative Congregational Studies Project, coordinated by The Hartford Institute for Religion Research at Hartford International University.
 The participating religious groups are funding research, analysis and follow-up with support from the Lilly Endowment Inc. of Indianapolis, Indiana.

 Eden Theological Seminary, which celebrated its 150th anniversary in 2000, is affiliated with the United Church of Christ.
 Approximately 180 students representing 18 denominations and faith groups are enrolled in studies at Eden.